cf73/humanity/content/collections/articles/peace-gatherings.md

     content:
       -
         type: text
         text: "“We must continue to pray for peace and to act for peace in whatever way we can, we must continue to speak for peace and to live the way of peace; to inspire others, we must continue to think of peace and to know that peace is possible.
-What we dwell upon we help bring into manifestation.”\_"
+What we dwell upon we help bring into manifestation.”\_    ~\_\_"
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: "~\_\_"
       -
         type: text
         marks: